Vickabu/Semester-Project-1/README.md

 ## Contact

-- More information will come soon, meanwhile contact @Vickabu on GitHub if you have any questions.
+- More information will come soon